 NOTE: THIS IS RCA's NEW MODEL (launched in late 2019) which has the more reliable power supply / power inserter (much better voltage regulator).
 Both units look the same form the outside and the old model worked very well, except it had a higher failure rate / less reliable voltage regulator.
 RCA has since informed us, they have remedied this, with better voltage regulator.

-*Note: at this time, most sources online are still selling the previous model, however the voltage regulator improvement was applied to the new model.
+*Note: some sources online are still selling the previous model, however the voltage regulator improvement was applied to the new model.

 How Can You Tell?